 Unable to determine rate of tax due to difficulty in –

-The tax payer will have to pay interest on any tax payable under provisional assessment which was not paid within the due date.
-Interest period will be calculated from the day when tax was first due on the goods/services (and not the date of provisional assessment) till the actual payment date, irrespective of payment being before or after final assessment.
+The taxpayer will have to pay interest on any tax payable under provisional assessment which was not paid within the due date.
+The interest period will be calculated from the day when tax was first due on the goods/services (and not the date of provisional assessment) till the actual payment date, irrespective of payment being before or after final assessment.
 Rate of interest will be maximum 18%.
 If the tax as per final assessment is less than provisional assessment then the taxable person will get a refund.
 He will also get interest on refund.
 Rate of interest will be maximum 6%.

 If the officer finds the explanation satisfactory then the taxable person will be informed and no further action will be taken.